Wide-angle Image Rectification: A Survey: Image Rectification

 Inspired by the traditional geometry-based methods that use straight lines in the images as distortion clues, some deep learning-based methods also explore these clues as guidance to get better results.
-For example, \cite{xue_LearningCalibrateStraight_2019,xue_FisheyeDistortionRectification_2020} proposes a new dataset, named synthetic line-rich fisheye (SLF) dataset, which contains fisheye images, heatmaps of the distorted lines, rectified images, heatmaps of rectified lines, and the distortion parameters.
-These annotations are transferred from the wireframes dataset \citep{huang_LearningParseWireframes_2018} and SUNCG 3D dataset \citep{song_SemanticSceneCompletion_2017} .
+For example, \cite{xue_LearningCalibrateStraight_2019,xue_FisheyeDistortionRectification_2020} proposes a new dataset, named the synthetic line-rich fisheye (SLF) dataset, which contains fisheye images, heatmaps of the distorted lines, rectified images, heatmaps of rectified lines, and the distortion parameters.
+These annotations are transferred from the wireframes dataset \citep{huang_LearningParseWireframes_2018}\footnote{https://github.com/huangkuns/wireframe} and SUNCG 3D dataset \citep{song_SemanticSceneCompletion_2017}\footnote{https://sscnet.cs.princeton.edu/}.
 A deep network composed of three cascade modules is utilized to do the rectification.
 The first module is used to detect distorted lines in the fisheye image.
 The second module takes the original fisheye image, the detected distorted lines, and their heatmap as inputs to predict the distortion parameters.
 The third module is a differentiable rectification layer, which aims to rectify the heatmap of distorted lines and distorted images given the predicted distortion parameters.
-In \citep{xue_FisheyeDistortionRectification_2020} , an attentive uncertainty regularization is introduced to add attention mask on the $L1$ loss between the distorted image and rectified image.
+In \citep{xue_FisheyeDistortionRectification_2020}\footnote{https://xuezhucun.github.io/LaRecNet/}, an attentive uncertainty regularization is introduced to add an attention mask to the $L1$ loss between the distorted image and the rectified image.
 Apart from the useful structure information of lines, semantic information is also explored for image rectification.
 For example, \cite{yin_FishEyeRecNetMulticontextCollaborative_2018} adds a scene parsing module to aid the rectification network.
 Specifically, the fisheye image first goes through a base network to obtain the encoded feature map.
 Then, a semantic segmentation head network is used to predict the semantic segmentation map from the encoded feature map.
 Finally, the distortion parameters can be estimated from a distortion parameter estimation head network, which takes the shallow feature maps of the base network, the encoded feature map, and the scene segmentation map as inputs.
-These feature maps can be seen as low-level, mid-level, and high-level information of the original image, which improves the prediction accuracy.
+These feature maps can be seen as low-level, mid-level, and high-level information in the original image, which improves the prediction accuracy.